magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 1. in the `body` we now have a single `div` tag only.
 This is very typical of any Single Page Application (SPA) and it resembles the `index.html` file from the react tutorial;
-1. we have not added the call of the `init()` function to be exported from the `modern-cljs.reagent` CLJS namespace, as we already did in the previous tutorials with the `modern-cljs.login` and `modern-cljs.shopping` namespaces.
-This is because in the next few steps we're going to work at the bREPL and we'll add that call later, when we'll persist our experiment into the `reagent.cljs` source file.
+1. we did not add the call of the `init()` function to be exported from the `modern-cljs.reagent` CLJS namespace, as we did in the previous tutorials with the `modern-cljs.login` and `modern-cljs.shopping` namespaces.
+This is because in the next few steps we're going to work at the bREPL and we'll add that call later, when we'll eventually persist our experiments with Reagent in a file.

 Also copy the `base.css` file from the React Tutorial to the `html/css` directory of the `modern-cljs` project to obtain the same basic page style.